minshi123/gitlab/doc/user/project/status_page/index.md

 When you're ready to publish the comment, add a microphone emoji (`:microphone` 🎤) [award emoji](../../../user/award_emojis.md) to the comment.
 This marks the comment as which should be deployed to the Status Page.

+CAUTION: **Caution:**
+Anyone with access to view the Issue can add an Emoji Award to a comment, so you may want to keep your Issues limited to team members only.

 ### Changing the Incident status

 To change the incident status from `open` to `closed`, you can simply close the incident Issue within GitLab.
 This will then be updated shortly on the Status page website.